Why does your style guide matter?

 AP is one of the most commonly used style guides, but it isn’t always at the forefront of language or cultural change.

 For instance, this Conscious Style Guide piece by Henry Furhmann raised issues about hyphenated terms like “African-American” more than a year before the Associated Press decided to embrace “African American” rather than its hyphenated predecessor.

 “Their use in racial and ethnic identifiers can connote an otherness, a sense that people of color are somehow not full citizens or fully American: part American, sure but also something not American,” Fuhrmann writes of the hyphen.

-The Associated Press is aware of the way language changes, says Lauren Easton, the AP’s director of media relations.
-Since changes to the stylebook are based on a critical mass of research and expert opinions as to language use, however, they can often lag behind actual changes in the most inclusive way to refer to people, communities, issues or events.
+The Associated Press is aware of the way language changes, says Lauren Easton, AP’s global director of media relations and corporate communication.
+Changes to the stylebook are based on a critical mass of research and expert opinions as to language use, but can often lag behind actual changes in the most inclusive way to refer to people, communities, issues or events.

-Staying on top of language change, even when it means staying ahead of another organization’s style guide, can help an organization avoid alienating its audiences by using a term that has developed a derogatory connotation.
+Staying on top of language change, even when it means staying ahead of another organization’s style guide, can help your business avoid alienating its audiences by using a term that has developed a derogatory connotation.

 Set Intentions at the Start

 Need help deciding when to deviate?
 Consider starting your style guide project with a preamble.
-The preamble will “articulate exactly what this content style guide is for — what we hope to achieve by creating and using it,” says Yuval Keshtcher at UXPin.
+That introduction will “articulate exactly what this content style guide is for — what we hope to achieve by creating and using it,” says Yuval Keshtcher at UXPin.

 Start with a brief statement that expresses the style guide’s goals.
-For instance, the preamble might state that the style guide exists to “maintain consistency in brand voice and develop a sense of inclusivity and awareness of global issues within our content.”
+For instance, your opening statement might be that the style guide exists to maintain consistency in brand voice and develop a sense of inclusivity and awareness of global issues within your content.

 A preamble not only helps keep the rest of the style guide project on track, but it also helps other users within an organization understand why the style guide places certain demands on expression.